 • Accessibility compliance (WCAG 2.1 AA)

-• Browser/device compatibility
+• Browser and device compatibility

 • Content structure and hierarchy